pgpglobal/staging/README.md

 3. Responsive Images.
 See [Resources][1] file.
 Currently attempting to get the [jekyll-picture-tag](https://github.com/robwierzbowski/jekyll-picture-tag) plugin working.
 4. Blog comments system
 5. Generate favicon files using [Real Favicon Generator](https://realfavicongenerator.net/)

+<a id="archive-generator-and-plugin"></a>
+### Archive Generator and Plugin

+1. Either convert the `archives.py` file to a Ruby file, or find a way to make a Ruby or gulp file that runs it locally.

 <a id="plugins-staging"></a>
 #### Plugins Staging